scrapy/scrapy/docs/topics/exporters.rst

       affects unicode values (which are always serialized to str using this encoding).
 Other value types are passed unchanged to the specific serialization library.

+   .. attribute:: indent_width

+      Amount of spaces used to indent the output on each level.
+      Defaults to ``None``, which disables indentation.

 .. highlight:: none